 In SiteMinder single sign-on (SSO), a user successfully authenticates through one agent and does not need to re-authenticate when accessing a realm protected by a different agent.
 The two agents must be in the same cookie domain, for example: /xyz.siteminder.com.

-There may be situations where users access a web service hosted on a Apache Web server and users are authenticated by some authentication mechanism, let’s say, LDAP.
+There may be situations where users access a web service which is, for example, hosted on a Apache Web server and users are authenticated by some authentication mechanism, let’s say, LDAP.

 If the same users want to access a web service on an IIS Web server, they have to be authenticated by another mechanism, let’s say , Windows domain controller.

 Since there is no way to pass authentication verification between these two systems, users must log in twice in different system to authenticate themselves.

 In such situation, SiteMinder comes to play a vital role to these multiple login problems by providing a central access point called SSO (Single Sing-On) for all authentication mechanisms.